zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 ### Deleting a Cloud Backup

 {{<info>}}
-This feature is only supported starting with _PX_ version 1.4 or later.
+This feature is only supported starting with Portworx version 1.4 or later.
 {{</info>}}

 To delete a cloud backup, run: